fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 ```
 :::

-As explained at the beginning of the chapter, we want to reshape the
+As explained at the beginning of the lab, we want to reshape the
 dataset so that it can have a channel dimension as well.
 The dataset as
 it comes does not have a channel dimension yet, but this is something we
 can do: